• Skip to main content

 Optional Specializations

-Experienced nurses interested in teaching at the higher education level may choose our concentration in Nursing Education.
-This nursing specialization includes four elective courses focused on practical theory and application in nursing education in higher education.
-It is designed for experienced nursing professionals who seek to train the next generation of practitioners.
+If you’re an experienced nurse interested in teaching in higher education, choose our concentration in Nursing Education.
+This specialization includes four elective courses focused on practical theory and application within nursing education.
+It’s designed for experienced nursing professionals who seek to train the next generation of practitioners.

 Athletic Training Specialization

-Athletic trainers who are currently in higher education, or wish to purse a teaching role will find it helpful to study topics uniquely challenging to educators.
-The specialization includes timely and relevant topics such as cultural competency, evidenced-based injury treatment and other emerging fields of interest to the educator.
+Athletic trainers who are currently in higher education, or who wish to pursue a teaching role, will find it helpful to study topics uniquely challenging to educators.
+This specialization includes timely and relevant topics such as cultural competency, evidenced-based injury treatment and other emerging fields of interest to the AT educator.

 Teaching and Learning Specialization

-This specialization offers participants an opportunity to increase their expertise in teaching practices designed for today’s learner.
-This series of courses will help students develop the necessary skills to teach in a traditional or online classroom, develop curriculum, and understand generational learning.
-There are a total of six courses students can select from.
-Students need to choose 12 credits from these electives to earn the specialization.
+Through this specialization, you’ll have the chance to increase your expertise in teaching practices designed for today’s healthcare student.
+You can develop the skills you need to teach in a traditional or online classroom, develop curricula, and understand generational learning.
+Choose 12 credits from among six courses to earn the specialization.

 Executive Leadership Specialization